Heralding on the Detection of Zero Photons: Results and Analysis

-Using simple Gaussian fits to our experimental data, we find $CWR\approx1.05$ and $0.96$ for our peak (blue) and dip (red), which correspond to effective detector efficiencies $\eta_1^\prime\approx0.16$ and $\eta_2^\prime\approx0.15$.
-This is consistent with the nominal detection efficiencies of our silicon APDs ($\sim50\%$ at 780 nm), combined with limited coupling efficiencies ($\kappa_1$ and $\kappa_2$ $\sim50$\%)~\cite{pitt_05,bovino_03}, and U-bench transmission ($\sim 65\%$).
+For simplicity, we use basic Gaussian fits to our experimental data and find $\xi$ values of approximately $1.05$ and $0.96$ for our peak (blue) and dip (red), which correspond to effective detector efficiencies $\eta_1^\prime\approx0.16$ and $\eta_2^\prime\approx0.15$.
+This is consistent with the nominal detection efficiencies of our silicon avalanche photodiodes ($\sim50\%$ at 780 nm), combined with limited coupling efficiencies ($\kappa_1$ and $\kappa_2$ $\sim50$\%)~\cite{pitt_05,bovino_03}, and U-bench transmission ($\sim 65\%$).
 The theoretical curves in Figure~\ref{fig:res} are calculated using the same value of $\eta_2^\prime$ while varying heralding detector efficiency~\footnote{In practice, our ability to fix one effective detector efficiency while varying the other is limited, since they both depend on $\kappa_1$ and $\kappa_2$.
 However, it is more instructive to consider the efficiencies as independent, as if all losses occur in the detection channels and not before the HOM interferometer.
 Our analysis applies in either case}.